flowable/flowable.github.io/team.md

 	        <h3>Joram Barrez</h3>
 	        <p>Core Flowable developer</p>
 	    </div>
-	    <p>Joram is a Flowable core developer at edorasware with many years experience in open-source software and of building scalable process engines.
+	    <p>Joram is a core developer at Flowable with many years experience in open-source software and of building scalable process engines.
 	    He co-founded the Activiti project (on which Flowable is based) and was a core developer for over six years.
 	    When a principal software engineer at Alfresco, he was part of the team that architected and brought the enterprise business process management offerings successfully to market.
 Before that he was employed by JBoss/RedHat as part of the jBPM team and started his career as a Java consultant with a focus on BPM.